SampleEnvironment/SECoP/protocol/issues/024d Mix Commands within Parameters in the Description.rst

         |
         | if <argumenttype> is not given or null, the command has no argument
         | if <resulttype> is null or not given, the command returns no result
+        | Only one argument is allowed, several arguments SHOULD may be simulated by a struct (and not a tuple)
+        | The meaning of Result and Arguments SHOULD be written down in the description of the command.

     * - Message examples
       - | do module:stop